 Collection and use of your information

-- personal details including full name, date of birth, phone numbers, government identifiers including your Medicare number, address and email
+- personal details including full name, date of birth, phone numbers, government identifiers including your Medicare and IHI number, pension or health care card number, health fund details, address and email

 - credit card and direct debit details

-Where possible we will only collect information from you personally, however we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals and other health care providers.
+Where possible we will only collect information from you personally, however we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals, other health care providers, Medicare and the Department of Veterans’ Affairs.
 We collect information in various ways, such as over the phone, in writing, or in person at the practice.
+In an emergency situation we may also collect information from your relatives or friends.
 Your information may be collected and handled by both medical and non-medical staff, and medical or nursing students.
-In an emergency situation we may also need to collect information from your relatives or friends.
+All staff and students are bound by confidentiality agreements.

 We are required by law to retain medical records for a certain period of time depending on your age at the time we provide services to you, and may retain information for longer than the period required by law.